 Review your business plan and future goals

-However your small business fared in 2021, it’s a safe bet that many business plans have been altered drastically over the past two years.
+However your small business fared this year, it’s a safe bet that many business plans have been altered drastically since the pandemic.

-Make a small business new year’s resolution to set realistic goals.
-Review your business plan and consider the timelines and ambitions that your business is currently locked in to.
+Make a small business New Year’s resolution to set realistic goals.
+Review your business plan and consider the timelines and ambitions that your business is currently facing.

-Consider the learnings from 2021 and any perceived challenges on the uncertain road ahead, and make sure these are taken into account when setting out what you plan to achieve in 2022.
+Consider the learnings from 2023 and challenges on the road ahead, and make sure these are taken into account when planning what you want to achieve in 2024.

 Find the right talent

-Whatever your new year’s recruitment resolutions are, be prepared to present a competitive offering to attract and retain the best talent in 2022.
+Whatever your New Year’s recruitment resolutions are, be prepared to present a competitive offering to attract and retain the best talent in 2024.